Kenny-Heitritter/MLArtUIowa/README.txt

 INSTITUTION = The University of Iowa

 Environment managed using Conda.
-In order to recreate the proper environment use "conda env create --file environment.yaml"
+In order to recreate the proper environment use "conda env create --file environment.yaml".
+Likewise, to export modifed environment do "conda env export > environment.yml".